 Key Employee Engagement Programme

-Implementation of these changes remains subject to Ministerial Order.
+Implementation of these changes remain subject to Ministerial Order.

-Yet again the Minister has not taken the opportunity to announce any broader changes to the taxation of share schemes which will be disappointing for domestic and foreign MNCs who do not meet the SME thresholds.
-One such area of consideration would be to remove the application of USC and PRSI from Revenue approved share plans to encourage greater take up of these all-employee plans.
-It is hoped that there would be a continued focus by the Government on the area of reward in 2019.
+The Minister has again this year not taken the opportunity to announce any broader changes to the taxation of share schemes, which will be disappointing for domestic and foreign MNCs who do not meet the SME thresholds.
+However, it would be hoped that there would be a continued focus by the Government on the area of reward in 2020.